annikulkarni/ObsidianBackup/UPSC/Environment CA/25May-31May/Carbon Border Adjustment mechanism.md

-As the EU raises its own climate ambition, and as long as less stringent climate policies prevail in many non-EU countries, there is a risk of so-called ‘**carbon leakage**'.
+As the EU raises its own climate ambition, and as long as <mark class="hltr-boom-bam">less stringent climate policies prevail in many non-EU countries</mark>, there is a risk of so-called ‘**carbon leakage**'.

 companies based in the EU move carbon-intensive production abroad to countries where less stringent climate policies are in place than in the EU, or when EU products get replaced by more carbon-intensive imports.